hugo2f/python-playground/README.md

 # python-playground
-a collection of scripts that do things
+a collection of (mostly) Python things

+### mirage.txt
+A text version of the CS:GO map mirage, used in a game for a class project.